msambridge/waveform-ot/README.md

 - Computation of 1D time and amplitude marginals from the 2D density field.
 - Calculation of Wasserstein distances between observed and predicted  time and amplitude marginals using formulae in Sambridge et al. (2022)
 - Calculation of derivatives of Wasserstein distances with respect to time series amplitudes.
+- Optimal Transport calculations for a set of point masses in 1D
-- Demonstration of optimisation of Wasserstein misfits to fit noisy Double Ricker wavelets as a function of three parameters.
+- Optimisation of Wasserstein misfits to fit noisy Double Ricker wavelets as a function of three parameters.
-- Demonstration of optimisation of Wasserstein misfits to fit noisy seismic displacement waveforms (produced by package [pyprop8](https://github.com/valentineap/pyprop8)) based on a 1D seismic velocity model.
+- Optimisation of Wasserstein misfits to fit noisy seismic displacement waveforms (produced by package [pyprop8](https://github.com/valentineap/pyprop8)) based on a 1D seismic velocity model.

 ## Jupyter notebooks